timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈25:58 mark in this video, while serving as a JT, the lead Jammer (Red) will request that their JR call off the jam.
+        - At the ≈25:58 mark in this video, while serving as a JT, the Lead Jammer (Red) will request that their JR call off the jam.
         - The jam is called off, and the Green "A" requests a TTO from their bench area.
         - I immediately respond to the TTO request, signal the TTO, communicate the appropriate information to the SBO, and position myself at the Pivot Line to perform standard TTO duties for the JT.